DellGEOS/HybridJumpstart/modules/module_0/4_mslab.md

 Step 2 - Extract and review MSLab files
 --------
-With the files downloaded, you'll first need to extract the files into a location that has **at least 100GB available high performance SSD/NVMe storage**.
+With the files downloaded, you'll first need to extract the files into a location that has **at least 100GB of available, high performance SSD/NVMe storage**.
 In our case, this will be on our **V:**.

 1. To extract, simply **right-click the mslab_v##.##.# folder**, select **Extract All**
 2. Navigate to your chosen directory, **create a folder** named **MSLab** and click **Extract**